-Figure 4 shows an overview of the Experimentation subsystem and its relationship with Knowledge Base subsystem, AN Orchestrator and E2E Network Orchestrator through various Reference points described in clause 8.1.
+Figure 4 shows an overview of the Experimentation subsystem and its relationship with Knowledge Base subsystem, AN Orchestrator and E2E Network Orchestrator through various reference points described in clause 8.1.

-Reference point RP-AN-3 allows Experimentation subsystem to interface with the Knowledge base as experimentations are designed and updated as part of experimentation process.
+Reference point RP-AN-3 allows Experimentation subsystem to interface with the Knowledge Base subsystem as experimentations are designed and updated as part of experimentation process.
+Reference point RP-AN-4 allows Experimentation subsystem to interface with Dynamic Adaptation subsystem.
 Reference point RP-AN-8 and RP-AN-10 allow the Experimentation subsystem to orchestrate the experimentations.

-Figure 4: Experimentation Subsystem
+Figure 4 - Experimentation Subsystem